kenji-yt/snake-GENESPACE/README.md

 That's it, you are ready to run a GENEPSACE analysis.
 Just activate your conda environment where snakemake is installed (eg. "conda activate snakemake_env") and then, from within the "snake-GENESPACE/" directory run:
 ```
-snakemake --use-conda -c <number_of_cores>
+snakemake --use-conda -cores N
 ```
-(Replace <number_of_cores> with the number of cores you give the process.
-If unsure put 1).
+Make sure to be in the conda directory with snakemake intalled and to replace N with the number of cores you wish to allocate to snakemake.

-Extra: If you are new to snakemake you might find it weird to run the program from within its source directory.
+*Extra:* If you are new to snakemake you might find it weird to run the program from within its source directory.
 This is how snakemake works and it's nothing to worry about.
 Finally, do not be alarmed if the messages printed to the terminal are confusing.
 This is normal since multiple processes print out at the same time (if -c >1).
 If you want to know what happened check out the log files in the log directory within your specified output directory.